justlark/lark.gay/site/content/the-lark-files.md

 If you want to participate, you can download your first bundle of files below.
 From there, you'll need to find other players you can meet up with in-person--likely first- and second-degree friends of Lark.
-If you meet Lark in-person, they'll give you a few files if they have any on them--just ask.
+If you meet Lark in-person, they'll give you a few files--just ask.

 [the-lark-files-bundle.zip](https://share.lark.gay/the-lark-files-bundle.zip)